as amended, through Bouchercon LI , Sacramento, October 2020;

 C. Guests of Honor.

-Fan Guests, Author Guests, Toastmaster, Special Guests, Distinguished Contribution to the Mystery Community,
+Guests, Author Guests, Toastmaster, Special Guests, Distinguished Contribution to the Mystery Community, and

-3. An individual may serve in different Guest capacities at different Annual Conventions but should not serve in the
+3. An individual may serve in different Guest capacities at different Annual Conventions, but should not serve in the same

-shall oversee the determination and awarding of the Anthony Awards within the provisions of these Bylaws and
+oversee the determination and awarding of the Anthony Awards within the provisions of these Bylaws and Rules.

-Annual Convention.
-In the event the work’s first publication occurs in a non-North American country, nominations
+Convention.
+In the convention the work’s first publication occurs in a non-North American country, nominations may

 3. Awards shall be designated by the year they are awarded, rather than when the work was published or produced.

-E. Each Local Organizing Committee is responsible for all expenses associated with holding its Annual Convention and
+E. Each Local Organizing Committee is responsible for all of the expenses associated with holding its Annual Convention

 F. Local Organizing Committees shall present progress reports at each General Members Meeting before and during its

-G. Within 90 days after its Annual Convention, the Local Organizing Committee shall provide the Board with a full
+G. Within 90 days after its Annual Convention, the Local Organizing Committee shall provide the Board and any upcoming

 H. Within one year after its Annual Convention, the Local Organizing Committee shall provide the Board with a full and